jamespericles/Team-Portfolio-Generator/README.md

 ### <a name="Contributing"></a>Contributing

-To be updated
+Per the license, anyone is able to iterate on this project.
+My contact information is below if you have any questions regarding contributing, the license, or the project itself.

 ### <a name="Tests"></a>Tests

 Testing was completed using Jest.
 The only tests ran were to ensure that the classes created were formatted properly.

 ### <a name="Questions"></a>Questions